sam81/BrainWave.jl/docs/tutorial.md

                                   "idx" => idx)
 ```

-next we store the data in a variable called `data', and the sampling rate of the recording
+next we store the data in a variable called `data`, and the sampling rate of the recording
 in a variable called `sampRate`:

 ```julia